-The thing which truly distinguishes the conversion moment is our agreement, either consciously or intuitively, to actively embrace the values, truth, and daily leadership of the Living Christ for our life from that point forward.
+The thing which truly distinguishes the conversion moment is our agreement, either consciously or intuitively (the far more common occurrence), to actively embrace the values, truth, and daily leadership of the Living Christ for our life from that point forward.

 This sincere intention is the very essence of a genuine personal embrace of Christ as Lord and Savior.
 And, without this intent, there is no real conversion to Christ.
 Anything less is really just game-playing.

 But, when this broad-based faith intention becomes heart-felt within us, we are, in effect, recognizing God as the one “Truth Giver” (the interpretive authority) in life and, more specifically, in our life.
 And, simultaneously, with the rise of that faith value in our heart, we are rejecting the satanic philosophy of self-determination and the validity of the idea of a universal truth authority.